 Grace Perry PGDip (Vet Physio) is a fully insured and registered member of the The Institute of Registered Veterinary and Animal Physiotherapists (IRVAP).

 Grace has spent several years studying, gaining her foundation degree in Agriculture and Business Management at Hartpury University in 2016.
 She then went on to study for a further 2 years at Nottingham University and gained her PGDip in Veterinary Physiotherapy in 2019.
-Grace is currently working on expanding her knowledge and is working toward gaining her Level 3 Small Animal Hydrotherapy Certificate.
+Grace then studied for and completed her Level 3 Small Animal Hydrotherapy Certificate in 2021.

 Grace has previously worked extensively within the horse industry, riding and training racehorses, eventers, and polo ponies.
 She has competed in British Eventing up to intermediate level.